On a Universal Strictly Decreasing Nonparametric Estimator Applied to the Drift Function of a Recurrent Diffusion Process Estimation: Introduction

-and $K\in C^2(\mathbb R;\mathbb R_+)$ is a symmetric $[-1,1]$-supported kernel function.
+the condition $t_0\in (0,T)$ is required.
 In order to take into account both the regularity and the monotonicity conditions on $a$, our paper deals with the following continuously differentiable and strictly decreasing estimator of $a_{|I_0}$:

 where $I_0 = [\texttt l_0,\texttt r_0]$ with $\texttt l_0,\texttt r_0\in\mathbb R$ satisfying $\texttt l_0 <\texttt r_0$,

 Since, in practice, $a(\texttt l_0 -\varepsilon)$ and $a(\texttt r_0 +\varepsilon)$ may be unknown, the estimator $\widetilde a_{\ell,h,\eta}$ - with $a$ replaced by $\widehat a_{\eta}$ in the definition of $\widehat a_{\ell,h,\eta}$ - is also investigated. \\ \\ In the isotonic nonparametric regression framework with $[0,1]$-supported inputs, the asymptotic normality - with a rate of convergence - has been established for an estimator similar to $\widehat{\mathfrak a}_{h,\eta}$ by H. Dette, N. Neumeyer and K.F.
 Pilz in \cite{DNP06} (see also Birke and Dette \cite{BD08} and Chen et al. \cite{CGFZ19}).
 Moreover, for an arbitrary estimator $\widehat\beta$ of a strictly increasing function $\beta\in C^2([0,1];\mathbb R)$, N. Neumeyer shows in \cite{NEUMEYER05} that $\|\widehat\beta_h -\beta\|_{\infty,[0,1]}$ is controlled by $\|\widehat\beta -\beta\|_{\infty,[0,1]}$, where